Skylon (spacecraft): Funding

 By 2012, according to the UK Space Agency, the funding required to develop and construct the entire craft has not yet been secured; as such, research and development work was at that point mainly focused on the engines alone, which was supported by an ESA grant of €1 million.
 In January 2011, Reaction submitted a proposal to the British Government requesting additional funding for the Skylon project.
 On 13 April 2011, Reaction announced that the design of the Skylon had passed several rigorous independent reviews.
 On 24 May 2011, ESA publicly declared the design to be feasible, having found "no impediments or critical items" to be present in the proposal.
 Speaking on the topic of Skylon in 2011, David Willetts, the UK Minister of State for Universities and Science, stated:

 The European Space Agency is funding proof of concept work for Skylon from UK contributions.
 This work is focusing on demonstrating the viability of the advanced British engine technology that would underpin the project.
 Initial work will be completed in mid 2011 and if the trial is successful, we will work with industry to consider next steps.

 In June 2013, George Osborne, then Chancellor of the Exchequer, stated that the British government would be giving £60 million towards the further development of the SABRE engine.
 The grant was contingent upon Reaction having an industrial partner.
 The first grant of £50 million was approved by the European Commission in August 2015.

 In October 2015, British defence conglomerate BAE Systems entered into an agreement with Reaction Engines, under which it would invest £20.6 million in Reaction to acquire 20% of its share capital, as well as to provide assistance in the development of the SABRE engine.

 In July 2016, the second grant of £10 million was approved by ESA.

 In September 2017, it was announced that the U.S. Defense Advanced Research Projects Agency (DARPA) had awarded a contract to Reaction Engines for an undisclosed amount to conduct high-temperature airflow testing at a Colorado, United States site of a Reaction Engines precooler called HTX.
-Testing work is scheduled to start in 2018.
+Testing work was scheduled to start in 2018, and in March 2019 the performance of the precooler was validated at conditions simulating Mach 5.